-2.)
-The Composite was created as of November 30, 1999 which coincides with the inception of this strategy.
+The Composite was created on November 30, 1999 which coincides with the inception of this strategy.
 A complete list of composite descriptions is available upon request.
 For the periods from April 1, 1999 through September 30, 2007, LCM was verified by Ashland Partners and Company LLP.
 For the period October 1, 2007 through December 31, 2016, LCM was verified by ACA Performance Services, LLC.
-In 2017, 2018, and 2019, LCM was verified by The Spaulding Group.
+From 2017 through 2022, LCM was verified by The Spaulding Group.
 A copy of the verification report is available upon request.
-Additional information regarding the firm’s policies and procedures for valuing portfolios, calculating and reporting performance results as well as preparing compliant presentations are available upon request.
+Additional information regarding the firm’s policies and procedures for valuing portfolios, calculating and reporting performance results as well as preparing GIPS reports are available upon request

-3.)
 The composite returns are compared to a custom blended benchmark.
-This static blended benchmark consists of 75% the S&P 500 Total Return Index and 25% Bond Index.
+Before 1/1/20, this static custom blended benchmark consisted of 75% the S&P 500 Total Return Index and 25% Bond Index.
 From inception through 6/30/08, the DJ Lehman Bond Index was the bond index used.
 This benchmark was discontinued in 3Q08 due to uncertainty about the future of the benchmark after Lehman Brothers declared bankruptcy.
-LCM has replaced it with the ML US Corporate, Government, & Mortgage Bond Index.
-Starting 1/1/20, the blended benchmark was changed to 90% S&P 500 Dividend Aristocrat Index and 10% ML US Corporate, Government & Mortgage Bond Index. ** Benchmarks are selected based upon similarity to the investment style of our composites and accepted norms within the industry.
+LCM replaced it with the ML US Corporate, Government, & Mortgage Bond Index.
+Starting 1/1/21, the blended benchmark was changed to 90% S&P 500 Dividend Aristocrat Index and 10% ML US Corporate, Government & Mortgage Bond Index.
+Benchmarks are selected based upon similarity to the investment style of our composites and accepted norms within the industry.
 The benchmark is rebalanced monthly.

-8.)
-Composite dispersion is calculated using the asset-weighted standard deviation of all portfolios that were included in the composite for the entire year.
+From composite inception through December 31, 2017, composite dispersion was calculated using the asset-weighted standard deviation of all portfolios that were included in the composite for the entire year.
+From January 1, 2018 through December 31, 2022, composite dispersion is calculated using the equally-weighted standard deviation of all portfolios that were included in the composite for the entire year.
+Dispersion is calculated gross of fees.
 N/A – Information is not statistically significant due to an insufficient number of portfolios in the composite for the entire year.

-13.)
-The Benchmark Returns are not covered by the report of independent verifiers
+The Benchmark Returns are not covered by the report of independent verifiers.